 Calif.
-Man Allegedly Murders Wealthy Male Lover — and Then Covers It Up with His Pregnant Girlfriend
+Man Allegedly Murders Wealthy Male Lover for His Millions — Then Covers It Up with His Pregnant Girlfriend

 According to officials, Meza and Merendino checked into Bobby’s by the Sea hotel in Baja California on May 1, 2015, the day before Merendino died.

-Later that night, Meza returned to his apartment in San Diego but then drove his motorcycle back to Rosarito just after 12:30 a.m, authorities allege.
+Later that night, Meza returned to his apartment in San Diego but then drove his motorcycle back to Rosarito just after 12:30 a.m. the next morning, authorities allege.
 Langston followed in a SUV.

 Meza then tricked Merendino into leaving his hotel room around 1 a.m., authorities claim.
 Merendino told a security guard that he was leaving to help a friend stranded on the road, according to court documents.